-In H1, 2019 the construction of a 586-metre exploration decline (Santa Rosa, 4.5 metre by 4.0 metre) into the high-grade Area 51 zone of the Babicanora Vein was completed, successfully intersecting the Babicanora Vein in June 2019.
-As of June 30, 2019, a total of 766 metres of underground work has been completed including 35 metres of drifting on the strike of the vein, with approximately 1,000 tonnes of mineralized material stockpiled on the surface for future processing.
-An estimated 2,500 additional metres of vein drifting and underground infrastructure is planned in H2, 2019 with continued stockpiling of mineralized material.
+In H1, 2019, the construction of a 586-metre exploration decline (Santa Rosa, 4.5 metre by 4.0 metre) into the high-grade Area 51 zone of the Babicanora Vein was completed, successfully intersecting the Babicanora Vein in June 2019.
+As of September 30, 2019, a total of 1,360 metres of underground work has been completed including 208 metres of drifting on the strike of the vein, with approximately 4,057 tonnes of mineralized material stockpiled on the surface for future processing.
+In Q4, 2019, in vein drifting will continue with stockpiling of mineralized material along with underground infrastructure.
+It is expected that the Babi Central decline will also be rehabilitated, providing a second point of access to the Babicanora vein.